nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the size scale at which the delivery systems operate.

-### Expanded Definition and Usage\nNano-structured drug delivery systems are integral to advancing modern therapeutics, particularly in oncology, chronic disease management, and personalized medicine.
+### Expanded Definition and Usage:
+Nano-structured drug delivery systems are integral to advancing modern therapeutics, particularly in oncology, chronic disease management, and personalized medicine.
 By operating at the nanoscale, these systems can cross biological barriers, such as cell membranes and the blood-brain barrier, facilitate cellular uptake, and release drugs in a more targeted and controlled manner.
 This specificity minimizes systemic exposure to cytotoxic drugs, a significant benefit in chemotherapy, where off-target effects can severely limit treatment quality.

 These systems also allow for multifunctional approaches, where diagnostics and therapeutics (theranostics) can be combined in a single nano-carrier, enabling real-time monitoring of drug delivery and effects at the cellular or molecular level.